LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

 likely revisit this topic as we get closer to the team project, which we think will make you thankful for having a version control system.

-Getting our notes, examples, and projects
+Getting our book, examples, and projects
 -----------------------------------------

 We're going to conclude by taking this opportunity to introduce you to how *we* (Drs.
-Harrington and Thiruvathukal) are actually using the stuff we are teaching to work as a team on developing the course notes and examples.
+Harrington and Thiruvathukal) are actually using the stuff we are teaching to work as a team on developing the book and examples.

 #.
 Pick a different location (outside of your repository folder and its subfolders)
    to check out our stuff from Bitbucket::